FlorianValery/Online-CS-Degree/README.md

 ## Introduction to Computer Science

 **CS50**, like a lot of other people before me, changed my life and made me love computer science.
 David J. Malan introduces Computer Science to begginers in an amazing and challenging way.
-Taking this course if you have never writen a line of code before can be tough, really tough, completing each week's assignment can feel really rewarding.
+Taking this course if you have never writen a line of code before can be tough, really tough, but completing each week's assignment can feel really rewarding.
 The content of the course itself is really complete: from how to use a basic command-line interface to how to implement a complexe stock related website through explaining how simple algorithms work, CS50 is a incredible class to give you a taste of what Computer Science is.

 Courses | Duration | Effort
 :-- | :--: | :--:
 [CS50's : Introduction to computer Science](https://www.edx.org/course/cs50s-introduction-to-computer-science)| 11 weeks |

 <details>
-<summary>**Overview of what I learnt about**</summary><br>
+<summary> Overview of what I learnt about </summary><br>

 - Basic Computational Thinking
 - Scratch